2005 Kashmir earthquake: Aftermath

 Lower income populations faced greater hardship due to inadequate housing which was more vulnerable to collapse during the earthquake.
 These individuals also lacked financial means to rebuild their homes and lives post disaster, prolonging their exposure to hazardous living conditions and increasing their risk of health complications.

 Women, especially those who were pregnant or had caregiving responsibilities faced additional health challenges due to their limited mobility and high risk of injury during the earthquake.
 In the aftermath, women often struggled with mental health issues including depression and anxiety as they assumed the burden of caring for the injured family members while dealing with their own trauma and additional occurrence of domestic violence.
 Children were at a heightened risk of developing psychological issues, including PTSD due to the traumatic experience of witnessing death and destruction.

+In the Kamsar area, north of Muzaffarabad, in January 2010, a Chinese road-building firm dug up a van containing 17 decomposed corpses which went missing during the earthquake.